EhtishamAshraf/python_receptionist-chatbot/README.md

 ### Updating the Database
 If you plan on updating the database, then check ```create_database.py```  and ```insert_data.py``` files and make the necessary changes.

-# Libraries required for the chatbot
+# Libraries required for the Receptionist Bot
 The chatbot requires installation of the following libraries:
 1. Chatterbot
 2. OpenAI